winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 20 [Ambāṣṭha](DA_20.html) (∥ [DN 3](https://suttacentral.net/dn3){: target="_blank"}) [T 1.82a7]

 A priest hears about the arrival of the Buddha near his town and sends a pupil to investigate whether he truly has the thirty-two signs of a great man.
 The pupil is arrogant towards the Buddha, who humbles him with a story about his genealogical background.
 Once the arrogant pupil has been brought to heel, the Buddha lays out a full description of the gradual path to awakening.
 The pupil returns to his teacher, who eventually becomes a stream-enterer.
-The narrative plot of this <em>sūtra</em> features a form of literary parallelism called a chiasma.
+The narrative plot of this <em>sūtra</em> features a form of literary parallelism called a <a href="https://en.wikipedia.org/wiki/Chiasmus" target="_blank">chiasmus</a>.
 {:.synopsis}

 DĀ 21 [Brahmā’s Shaking](DA_21.html) (∥ [DN 1](https://suttacentral.net/dn1){: target="_blank"}) [T 1.88b13]